 As an account holder, you may be able contribute tax-free money to your Lively HSA.
 To contribute to the account, you must have an eligible, high-deductible health insurance plan.
 Not sure you have that?
 You can either check your health insurance plan statements or talk with an HR representative at your company.

 If you’re eligible to contribute, you won’t pay payroll taxes, income taxes, or any other taxes on the money you contribute to the account.
 You are subject to certain annual HSA contribution limits.

 Once you have money in your HSA, you can either hold the money in cash (see interest rates below) or invest the money through TD Ameritrade.
-All of TD Ameritrade’s investment fees and minimums apply to funds invested through your HSA.
+All of TD Ameritrade’s investment fees (which they recently lowered to $0 commissions for stocks, options, and ETFs) and minimums apply to funds invested through your HSA.